bignos/bookmacro/README.md

                 desc = "Export BookMacro to a JSON file", },

+            -- Export a Macro
+            {
+                "<leader>Mz",
+                vim.cmd.MacroExportTo,
+                desc = "Export a macro to a JSON file", },

             -- Import a BookMacro
             {
                 "<leader>MI",
                 vim.cmd.MacroImport,
                 desc = "Import BookMacro with a JSON file", },

+            -- Import a macro
+            {
+                "<leader>MZ",
+                vim.cmd.MacroImportFrom,
+                desc = "Import a macro from a JSON file", },

             -- Erase BookMacro
             {